 Four-Year Education Plan - A four-year education plan is developed based upon a student's post-secondary career expectations.
-This plan is created at the 8th grade level for the 9th grade year and then is completed for the remainder of the high school years during Freshman Career Seminar.
+This plan is created at the 8th grade level for the 9th grade year and then is completed for the remainder of the high school years during 9th grade.
 Counselors and the Freshman Seminar teachers work directly with students to develop these plans.
 Plans are reviewed annually using the benchmarks.

-- Post-secondary Planning 11th grade students meet to discuss post-secondary options in one-on-one conferences.
-12th grade - will discuss through advisement activities. - College Planning Night An information session provided by ICAN is held for parents explaining post-secondary options. - Financial Aid Night Junior and senior parent/guardians are invited to an information session on financial aid and paying for college. - College and Career Planning Night Families and students of all grade levels, 9th 12th, are invited to a college and career fair night. - Post-Secondary Visits Students are encouraged to pursue and visit college and/or career post-high school options. - Career Planning Xello is a computer program where students can explore careers and colleges, take interest, skills, and work values inventories, and search for financial aid
+Post-secondary Planning - 11th grade - students meet to discuss post-secondary options in one-on-one conferences.
+12th grade - will discuss through advisement activities.

+College Planning Night - An information session provided by ICAN is held for parents explaining post-secondary options.

+Financial Aid Night - Junior and senior parent/guardians are invited to an information session on financial aid and paying for college.

+College Fair & Apprenticeship Night - Families and students of all grade levels, 10th - 12th, are invited to a college and career fair night.

+Post-Secondary Visits - Students are encouraged to pursue and visit college and/or career post-high school options.

+Career Planning - Xello is a computer program where students can explore careers and colleges, take interest, skills, and work values inventories, and search for financial aid